bahorn/skp/README.md

 Our code here will then copy the remaining data into a known cavity in the kernel image, and hook an initcall to transfer control to it.

+## Background / Notes

+This is not the first attempt at this sort of thing.
+The original paper in Phrack 60-8 [1] is the first attempt of this that I'm aware of.
+More recently, I'm aware of two projects [4][5] (found via [6]) that did this for non-x86 kernel images, aiming to replace the kernel and adjust various offsets.
+I looked at doing that sort of approach, but ended up deciding it was easier to go my route to support a wider variety of kernel versions.

+The x86 boot path has undergone a bit of work in 2023 [7][8], which made a lot of good changes.
+The PE header got reworked which made adding an extra section easier (though you can just remove .reloc in older images, which this project does).

+My code does assume my added section is writable, to use global variables, which might cause issues with some UEFI firmware.

 ## License